 When you ride on an uneven surface, you should:

-In general, it is safest to cross railway lines at right angles.
+In general, it's safest to cross railway lines at right angles.
 However, if you have to turn to cross tracks at right angles, it can be more dangerous than crossing at a slight angle.

-When crossing railway tracks and raised road seams that run parallel to your course, there are two important things to remember:
+When crossing railway tracks and raised road seams, there are 2 important things to remember:

-A high-crowned road is one that is higher at the middle than at the sides.
-The slope is not difficult to handle if the road is straight or curves to the left.
-It's when a high-crowned road curves to the right that a rider can have problems, because it's like turning on a curve that is banked the wrong way.
+A high-crowned road is higher in the middle than the sides.
+The slope isn't difficult to handle if the road is straight or curves to the left.
+A high-crowned road that curves to the right can give a rider problems because it’s like turning on a curve that's banked the wrong way.

 The crown makes the turn more difficult by:

 The best way to handle right curves on high-crowned roads is to slow down.
-This will straighten the motorcycle and reduce your chance of skidding.
+This straightens the motorcycle and reduces your chance of skidding.